SpaceX: Starship

 On April 20, 2023, Starship's first orbital flight test ended in a mid-air explosion over the Gulf of Mexico before booster separation.
 After launch, multiple engines in the booster progressively failed, causing the vehicle to reach max q later than planned.
-"Max q" is the theoretical point of maximal mechanical stress which occurs during the launch sequence of a space vehicle.
-In the case of a rocket that must be self-destructed during its ascent, max q occurs at the point of self-destruction.
+"Max q" is the point during ascent at which the vehicle experiences the maximum aerodynamic pressure, determined by the combination of air density and velocity as the rocket climbs through the atmosphere.
 Eventually, the vehicle lost control and spun erratically until the automated flight termination system was activated, which intentionally destroyed the rocket.
 Elon Musk, SpaceX, and other individuals familiar with the space industry have referred to the test flight as a success.

 Musk said at the time that it would take "six to eight weeks" to get the infrastructure prepared for another launch.
 In October 2023, a senior SpaceX executive stated the company had been ready to launch the next test flight since September.
 He accused government regulators of disrupting the project's progress, adding the delay could lead to China beating U.S. astronauts back to the Moon.

 On November 18, 2023, SpaceX launched Starship on its second flight test, with both vehicles flying for a few minutes before separately exploding.

 In early March 2024 SpaceX announced that it was targeting March 14 as the tentative launch date for its next uncrewed Starship launch configuration flight test, pending the issuance of a "launch license" by the FAA.
 This license was granted on March 13, 2024.
 On March 14, 2024, at 13:25 UTC, Starship launched for the third time and for the first time Starship reached its planned suborbital trajectory.
 The flight ended with the booster experiencing a malfunction shortly before landing and the ship being lost during re-entry over the Indian Ocean.

 On June 4, 2024, SpaceX received the launch license for Starship's fourth flight test.
 The licensure itself was notable in that it was the first time that the FAA included a clause that would allow SpaceX to launch subsequent test flights without a mishap investigation, provided that they met a similar launch profile and used the same specification of hardware.
 The provision could prove to speed the development timeline.

 On October 12, 2024, SpaceX received FAA approval for Starship's fifth flight test.
 The flight was the first without engine failures, and the first successful tower catch.

 SpaceX launched Starship on its sixth flight test on November 19, 2024.
 The booster aborted the catch attempt, while the ship conducted a relight in space.